jabolopes/fmark/README.md

         Abstract.

-Ok!
+OK!
 So the first document is the content and the second document is the style.
 As you can see, there are some similarities between the content and the style documents.
 Now, let's ask Fmark to create a PDF using both documents.
 Run the following command: